 This variable fee depends on the number of purchased channels within a company.
-Based on the call records history and plans for development, the needed channels can be calculated.
+Based on the call records history and development plans, the needed channels can be calculated.

-Unlimited plans or metered calling option are the two alternatives.
-The first one refers to the unlimited number of inbound and outbound long distance and international calls.
+Unlimited plans or metered calling options are the two alternatives.
+The first one refers to the unlimited number of inbound and outbound long-distance and international calls.
 The metered calling option includes paying for each minute that a call is performed.

 Number porting and new numbers

 Transferring the phone numbers or buying new ones is fast and easy.
 Numbers porting normally means a one-time fee while buying new phone numbers is bound to ongoing monthly costs.

 Paying for toll-free numbers can be associated with recurring monthly costs.
 The charges can vary significantly depending on the pricing plan offered by the SIP Provider.

 Old PBX that doesn’t support SIP Trunking might have to be replaced.
 With a cheaper alternative being Cloud PBX solutions.
 If your conventional PBX supports SIP Trunking, VoIP gateways have to be bought to allow conversion between traditional and SIP calls.